EoRImaging/PyFHD/docs/source/tutorial/tutorial.rst

 The HEALPIX outputs from ``PyFHD`` are stored in the ``healpix`` directory.
 The translated parts of ``healpix_snapshot_cube_generate.pro`` from ``FHD`` have precision errors and potential bugs and they have caused differences in the resulting ``obs_id_hpx_even/odd_XX/YY.h5`` files the translation that exist in ``FHD``.
 So the ``obs_id_hpx_even/odd_XX/YY.h5`` files generated from ``PyFHD`` as the ``obs_id_even/odd_cubeXX/YY.sav`` files that exist in ``FHD``.
 However I'm not sure if they should be given that the differentces could just precision in which case there might be a problem at all.
 Furthermore the size of the files that get generated and the format, is not easy to create in
 Python and takes a long time to create with regards to the rest of the ``PyFHD`` pipeline (and the resulting files are also large in when compared to other outputs).
+Recent tests also show issues with the fits files produced for
+HEALPIX as well.
 With that said, by default healpix files are generated, the entirety of ``PyFHD`` runs in full.
 If you want to ensure that HEALPIX files are generated then adjust a config of your choice with the following options:

 .. code-block:: yaml